Happy Sunday everyone!

 Remember to wash all your vegetables first, with the exception of the mushrooms, those need to be wiped down with a paper towel as they are too porous to rinse under water

 Step 4: While your rice is cooking, chop up all your veggies.
-I always leave the skin on my potatoes and carrots, as it adds more fiber to my meals, but you can always peel them if that is more to your taste.
+I always leave the skin on my potatoes and carrots, as it adds more fibre to my meals, but you can always peel them if that is more to your taste.

 Step 5: Once all your vegetables are chopped, heat some butter in a separate saucepan.
 Once the butter is melted, add your mushrooms and onions, lower the heat.
-If they brown on a low heat for a longer time, they will have more flavor.
+If they brown on a low heat for a longer time, they will have more flavour.
 Make sure that they are not crowded in your pan (thanks Julia Child!)
 Stir them as they cook, however, not too often as they will take longer to brown.
-Once they have started to brown, add your chopped garlic and fresh chillie.
+Once they have started to brown, add your chopped garlic and fresh chilli.
 Note not to add the garlic before the mushrooms and onion, when garlic is cooked for too long on a high heat, it will become bitter.

-Step 6: While your mushrooms and onions are browning, put your potatoes in an oven safe bowl, sprinkle some rock salt, fresh pepper, paprika and chillie over the potatoes and roast them in the oven for 20 minutes.
+Step 6: While your mushrooms and onions are browning, put your potatoes in an oven safe bowl, sprinkle some rock salt, fresh pepper, paprika and chilli over the potatoes and roast them in the oven for 20 minutes.
 You can add different herbs and spices if you want rosemary, thyme, and cayenne pepper etc; it is completely up to you.
-This will give your stew a nice crunchy element, roasting the potatoes also brings out the flavor a bit more.
+This will give your stew a nice crunchy element, roasting the potatoes also brings out the flavour a bit more.
 You are welcome to skip this step and add them in with all the other veg.